SRIRAJGURUNATHAN/slot/README.md

 (./valid.png)

 # RESULT
-The program for creating slot time table is completed successfully
+The program for creating slot time table is completed successfully.